 When does the work begin?

-We’re still in the planning process and we have not yet submitted a planning application.
-If approved, work is unlikely to start before spring 2026 as we progress with consultations, planning meetings and approvals.
+We’re still in the planning process and we’ve not yet submitted a planning application.
+If approved, work is unlikely to start before the middle of 2026.

 Who will be living in the new homes?

 We aim to deliver affordable housing that meets the needs of our local community.
 Once the redevelopment is completed, we’ll be letting these homes through the usual process at CHP.
-All the existing residents at Andrews Place have the opportunity to return to the new development and will be allocated a home.
+This sees CHP work with Chelmsford City Council to allocate homes.
+All the existing residents at Andrews Place have the opportunity to return to the new development should they wish and, if so, will be allocated a home.

 When will the redevelopment be completed?

-If planning is approved and we’re able to start in spring 2026, we anticipate completing the redevelopment by the end of 2028.
+If planning is approved and we’re able to start in 2026, we anticipate the redevelopment will be completed by 2029.

 How many homes will you be building?

-Plans aren't yet finalised, but we aim to deliver around 250 homes.
+Our aim is to deliver around 250 homes.

 Yes.
-All the proposed plans will feature communal spaces – including green spaces – to ensure the redevelopment is attractive and integrates well with the local park space.
+All the proposed plans feature communal spaces – including green spaces – to ensure the redevelopment is attractive and integrates well with the local park space.
+This includes the preservation of some established trees.

 Have the plans been finalised?

-No. We’re working with the customers, wider community members, specialist partners (such as the Alzheimer’s Society) and Chelmsford City Council to ensure that we create the best possible place for people to live.
+Yes.
+There may be some minor changes as we move through planning.
+CHP has worked with the residents, wider community members, specialist partners (such as the Alzheimer’s Society) and Chelmsford City Council to ensure that we create the best possible place for people to live.
 Our aim is to deliver multi-generational living that meets the needs of local people – so it’s important we listen to feedback and shape our approach with customers and communities at the heart.

 Who is involved in this process?

-We’ve prioritised customers and the local community in our approach to the redevelopment.
-To effectively engage with people from across the community, we’ve held coffee mornings, events, and provided updates through newsletters and emails..
+We’ve put customers and local community at the heart of our approach to the redevelopment and have held coffee mornings, events and updates via newsletters and emails to ensure we meaningfully engage with people from across the community.
 We’re also working closely with Chelmsford City Council to create a place Chelmsford can be proud of.

 Have you appointed a contractor?

 Yes.
 We’ve appointed The Hill Group as the main housebuilding contractor for the Andrews Place and Rainsford Lane proposed regeneration.
-This is an early appointment as we’re still in the proposal stages – but we felt it was important to involve the housebuilding contractor as early as possible to listen to customers and the wider community.
-The Hill Group will also support us through the planning process.
+This is an early appointment as we’re still in in the proposal stages – but we felt it was important to involve the housebuilding contractor as early as possible to listen to customers and the wider community.
+They will also support us through the planning process.

 When will you know if the redevelopment is going ahead?

-We’re aiming to request planning permission in Summer 2025, with a decision by the end of 2025.
+We’re aiming to request planning permission in Autumn 2025, with a decision by early 2026.

 Will there be disruption to the area when construction is taking place?

-Any building works will be undertaken using a carefully prepared access, logistics, and traffic management plan.
-Our contractor will have set times for deliveries and minimise any impact on neighbours and local communities.
+Any building works will be undertaken using a carefully prepared access, logistics and traffic management plan.
+Our contractor will have set times for deliveries and minimise any impact on our neighbours and local communities.

 I live nearby, will I be able to access my home?

 Yes.
-All construction works will be carefully planned to ensure access to local homes isn't affected.
+All construction works will be carefully planned to ensure access to local homes is not affected.